Dual-objective Language Models: Training Efficiency Without Overfitting: Experiments

-In the second data-constrained case, the relation between data repetition, AR-D ratio, and final performance seems more complicated.
-We risk overfitting by putting too much weight on autoregression and underfitting by focusing too much on masked-diffusion; as evident from \Cref{fig:contour}, the interval of optimal ratios is fairly narrow.
-On the other hand, the optimal ratios are surprisingly similar for the unidirectional and bidirectional performance.
-We can notice that the region of optimal ratios is right beneath the region of ratios that lead to overfitting, but the question is how to identify such an AR-D ratio.
-It is possible to have an alternative interpretation of the ratios and count the number of data repetitions that each objective is individually trained on -- then we can see that more than 32 autoregressive repetitions lead to overfitting while fewer than 8 autoregressive repetitions lead to underfitting.
-Thus, based on the empirical results, our recommendation for this scenario is: \begin{remark}[Data-constrained language modeling] When training a language model in a data-constrained setting (more than 32 repetitions), choose an autoregressive-diffusion ratio that exposes the autoregressive objective to roughly 16 repetitions of the training data. \end{remark}
+\begin{remark}{ Language modeling under regular data settings}{rem:regular} When training a language model in a regular data setting (16 repetitions or less), train with a small amount of masked-diffusion objective (${\alpha}\approx\nicefrac{63}{64}$) to achieve stronger bidirectional performance than pure masked-diffusion training without losing any autoregressive performance. \end{remark} In the second data-constrained case, the relation between data repetition, ${\alpha}$, and final performance seems more complicated.
+We risk overfitting by putting too much weight on autoregression and underfitting by focusing too much on masked-diffusion; as evident from \Cref{fig:contour}, the interval of optimal ${\alpha}$ values is fairly narrow.
+On the other hand, the optimal values are surprisingly similar for the unidirectional and bidirectional performance.
+We can notice that the region of optimal ${\alpha}$ values is right beneath the region of ${\alpha}$ values that lead to overfitting, but the question is how to identify such an ${\alpha}$.
+It is possible to have an alternative interpretation of the autoregressive-diffusion weights and count the number of data repetitions that each objective is individually trained on -- then we can see that more than 32 autoregressive repetitions lead to overfitting while fewer than 8 autoregressive repetitions lead to underfitting.
+Thus, based on the empirical results, our recommendation for this scenario is: